azybler/nclassifier/README.md

 ## **Changelog**

-List of changes that will, or have been made:
+List of changes that have been made:

 * Implement smarter summarization that inspect 2-gram word frequency in SimonSummarizer.
 * Generalized SimonSummarizer to inspect n-gram word frequency.
 * Fixed an issue where the output of the summarizer sometimes include duplicated sentences.

+List of planned changes (subject to change):

+* Include a synonym detector.

 ## License